 In this unit, students focus on the importance of sacred texts in a religious tradition.
-This unit introduces basic methods of exegesis to help understand how these sacred texts came to be and what they mean for the tradition.
+This unit introduces basic methods of exegesis to help understand how these sacred texts in various literary forms came to be, and what they mean for different religious traditions.
 Students also explore how these texts have been used by people in different cultural settings to find meaning in various issues and ideas.
-Students study sacred texts from different religions in different literary forms.